kathakeerthana53/DecodeLabs-Internship/README.md

-# DecodeLabs Python Projects
+ # DecodeLabs Internship Projects

- *1. AI Chatbot Project*
+## 1. AI Chatbot Project

-About Project
+### About the Project
-I created this chatbot project using Python.
+This project is a simple AI chatbot developed using Python.
-The chatbot can reply to simple user messages like greetings, help, name, and time.
+The chatbot responds to basic user messages such as greetings, help requests, name queries, and current time.
-Features
+### Features
-* Replies to hello messages
+* Responds to greeting messages
-* Shows current time
+* Displays the current time
-* Gives simple responses
+* Provides simple conversational replies
-* Stops when user types bye
+* Ends the chat when the user types `bye`
-Technologies Used
+### Technologies Used
 * Python

- Run the Project
+### Run the Project
 python chatbot.py

-*2. Iris Flower Classification Project*
+# 2. Iris Flower Classification Project

- About Project
+### About the Project
-This is a simple machine learning project using Python and KNN algorithm.
+This is a basic Machine Learning project built using Python and the K-Nearest Neighbors (KNN) algorithm.
-The model predicts the type of iris flower based on given data.
+The model predicts the species of an iris flower based on input features from the Iris dataset.
-Features
+### Features
-* Loads iris dataset
+* Loads the Iris dataset
-* Trains KNN model
+* Trains a KNN classification model
-* Predicts flower type
+* Predicts iris flower species
-* Displays accuracy
+* Displays model accuracy
-Technologies Used
+### Technologies Used
 * Python
 * Scikit-learn

- Run the Project
+### Run the Project
 python iris_classifier.py

- *3. Movie Recommendation System*
+# 3. Movie Recommendation System

-About Project
+### About the Project
-I created this project to understand how recommendation systems work.
+This project demonstrates a simple recommendation system developed using Python.
-The program recommends movies based on user interests and matching genres.
+The program recommends movies to users based on their interests and matching genres.
-Features
+### Features
-* Takes user interests as input
+* Accepts user interests as input
 * Matches movie genres
-* Recommends movies
+* Recommends suitable movies
-* Shows match score
+* Displays match scores
-Technologies Used
+### Technologies Used
 * Python

-Run the Project
+### Run the Project
 python recommendation_system.py

-Project 4 - Text Recognition (Sentiment Analysis)
+# 4. Text Recognition Project (Sentiment Analysis)

- Objective
+### About the Project
-This project performs basic text recognition using a pre-trained AI model.
+This project performs basic text recognition using a pre-trained AI model for sentiment analysis.
-- Python
-- Hugging Face Transformers
-- PyTorch
+It analyzes user input text and predicts whether the sentiment is positive, negative, or neutral along with a confidence score.
+### Features
-- Accepts user text input
+* Accepts user text input
-- Detects sentiment
+* Detects sentiment using AI
-- Displays confidence score
+* Displays confidence score
+* Uses pre-trained NLP models
+### Technologies Used
+* Python
+* Hugging Face Transformers
+* PyTorch
+### Install Required Libraries
-1. Install required libraries: pip install transformers torch
+pip install transformers torch
-2. Run the program:
+### Run the Project
 python text_recognition_project4.py

-Author
+# Author
-K.Keerthana
+**K. Keerthana**